Constitution of the Association for Computers and the Humanities

 - On authorization of the Executive Council, draw checks against deposited funds.
 For checks in excess of amounts to be determined by the Executive Council, the signature of a second officer designated by the Executive Council shall be required;

-- Prepare, with the advice of the Executive Secretary, the annual budget for the approval of the Executive Council;
+- Prepare, with the advice of the Executive Secretariat, the annual budget for the approval of the Executive Council;

 - Report at the annual meeting of the Executive Council, or as it shall require, on the collection and disbursements of the Association.

-- Deliver copies of his or her financial records of ACH transactions to the Executive Secretary for archiving, at least once a year, usually at the annual general meeting.
+- Deliver copies of their financial records of ACH transactions to the Executive Secretariat for archiving, at least once a year, usually at the annual general meeting.